 Occasionally, in the past I have sold 20min pencil portraits at markets.
 People either sat for me, or gave me a photo.
 Usually they turned out well.
 I like the challenge of trying to get a likeness in that short time!
 With this quick type of drawing I tend to use lots of loose lines – quite like that effect.

-Below is a drawing using fine pencil techniques; it’s of one of my boys – I did it quite a few years ago now.
+Below is a drawing using fine pencil techniques; it’s of one of my boys – I did it many years ago now.
 I scanned this into my iPad using the “Scanner Pro” app.
 Scanned it at night and found the artificial light gave it a sepia tone – which actually doesn’t look too bad…

 After I had enlarged it in my “Pages” app, I emailed it to a local office/print place to be laser printed.
-It didn’t print with the sepia tone, it shows on the screen, but it did pick up the grainy look of the paper, which was a lovely effect.
+It didn’t print with the sepia tone, it shows on the screen, but it did pick up the grainy look of the paper, which was a lovely effect. *These days I do most of my own printing.
 Anyway, up it went in my kitchen; tacked up there with the rest.

 Drawing from observation is a often a key element in drawing, certainly in learning to draw.
 However, many of the faces I draw are taken straight from my imagination; I think poetic licence and experience prevail.
-Most of the time, they seem to turn out ok.
+Most of the time, I’m happy how they turn out.

-There’s a book by Betty Edwards “Drawing on the right – side of the Brain”...Lots of valuable information about drawing and the good reasons why drawing from observation is so important and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period…very inspirational.
+There’s a book by Betty Edwards “Drawing on the right – side of the Brain”...Lots of valuable information about drawing, and offers the good reasons why drawing from observation is so important, and how drawing is really a very learnable skill and much, much more… At her website you can see before and after instruction self-portraits, drawn within a five day period – very inspirational.

-Why not grab a pencil and paper or an iPad pencil, and do some sketching of a face; perhaps have a look at: a photo, a magazine, in the mirror or just fly with your imagination….have fun.
+Why not grab a pencil and paper or an iPad pencil, and do some sketching of a face; perhaps have a look at: a photo, a magazine, in the mirror, or just fly with your imagination….and have fun!